 Background: Early spontaneous reperfusion (ESR) is not an uncommon phenomenon in clinical settings.

-Results: Although the group’s baseline characteristics were comparable, non-ruptured plaque (62.2% vs 35.6%) predominated and plaque rupture (37.8% vs 64.4%) was less common in the ESR group (P=0.011).
-Red thrombus (44.4% vs. 77.8%) was also less common in the ESR group (P=0.001).
-Lastly, compared to the control group, the ESR group underwent fewer emergent stents placements (68.9% vs. 91.1%, P=0.008).
+Results: Although the baseline characteristics of the groups were comparable, non-ruptured plaque (62.2% vs 35.6%) predominated and plaque rupture (37.8% vs 64.4%) was less common in the ESR group (p=0.011).
+Red thrombus (44.4% vs 77.8%) was also less common in the ESR group (p=0.001).
+Lastly, compared to the control group, the ESR group underwent fewer emergent stent placements (68.9% vs 91.1%, p=0.008).

 Conclusions: Relief of coronary occlusion induced by a non-ruptured plaque may contribute to ESR in patients with STEMI.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com